Attorney David W. Bianchi

 44 Years of Experience

-David Bianchi is a trial lawyer with 42 years of experience representing clients in cases throughout Florida and the United States.
+David Bianchi is a trial lawyer with 44 years of experience representing clients in cases throughout Florida and the United States.
 As NewsNation put it, “David Bianchi is recognized as one of the nation’s most successful lawyers in fraternity hazing cases.”
-The Daily Business Review described him as “a national leader in hazing litigation.”
+The Daily Business Review described him as “a national leader in hazing litigation,” and Nancy Grace, on the television program Crime Stories, described him as “America’s leading hazing lawyer.”
 He has obtained the largest fraternity hazing verdict in the country and tens of millions of dollars for hazing victims and their families.
 He is also one of the authors of Florida’s tough felony hazing law, has been an invited speaker on hazing law in Florida and elsewhere, and has been interviewed by various television, radio, and newspapers on hazing issues.

 In addition, he has been honored by his fellow lawyers with numerous awards including annual inclusion in the prestigious “Best Lawyers in America” publication; “Super Lawyers;” Florida Trend’s “Legal Elite;” “Top Lawyers;” etc. He has been selected by the "Best Lawyers in America" publication as Miami "Lawyer of the Year" numerous times for representing people who were injured as a result of defective products, as well as his accomplishments in personal injury litigation.
 In 2020, he was recognized on the list of Lawdragon 500 Leading Plaintiff Consumer Lawyers.
 In addition to his experience with hazing cases, David has represented clients in a wide variety of product liability cases and obtained the first defective airbag verdict against Mercedes Benz in the country.

 This is what the Best Lawyer's website states about David’s “Lawyer of the Year” award: